aws-ia/terraform-aws-eks-blueprints/examples/ipv4-prefix-delegation/README.md

-# EKS Cluster w/ Prefix Delegation
+# Amazon EKS Cluster w/ Prefix Delegation

 This example shows how to provision an EKS cluster with prefix delegation enabled for increasing the number of available IP addresses for the EC2 nodes utilized.